aikata10/REED/README.md

 # CONTENT DESCRIPTION
 > Folder-`CKKS_CA_Model` contains our sample cycle accurate model used to estimate the performance.
 It features the possibility to run multiple chiplet configurations as multiple threads and a C2C (thread-to-thread) communication.
 We also show HBM data distribution along with task distribution for CKKS macro routines.
 The model is coupled with a working CKKS library to ensure correctness.

-> Folder- `NTT_INTT_unit` contains the NTT/INTT implementation, which very closely follows Algorithm-1 in the paper.
+> Folder- `NTT_INTT_unit` contains the NTT/INTT implementation, which closely follows Algorithm-1 in the paper.
 Along with the actual implementation, it also includes a toy example to help understand the data and control flow with proper visualization.